What is Capirotada?

 Rewind the clock to early medieval Spain.
 Moorish influence in Spain, mixed with medieval Catholicism, gave birth to the first capirotadas (named such for the “capirotes” or “caps” worn in religious context in Spain).
 They were originally savory, dry soup dishes intended to make use of stale bread.

 As Catholic influence became more prevalent, the ingredients became more symbolic.
 The bread of the capirotada representing the body of Christ, the syrup representing the blood, the cloves and cinnamon representing the nails and wood of the cross.

-The dish made its way to Mexico and with indigenous influences, became a sweeter and more varied dessert (like this traditional recipe).
+The dish made its way to Mexico and with indigenous influences, became a sweeter and more varied dessert.
 The stale Spanish bread became Mexican bolillos, mulled syrup was made from piloncillo, and a variety of local fruits would be added.
 Some recipes would later incorporate local meats or cheeses, while others remained meatless for the purpose of Lent.